jonathan-kee/examTopicScraper/README.md

 I am not entirely sure if I should create an image for the webscraper ^
-If I am not mistaken, the 12 factor app mentioned about containerize scripts
+If I am not mistaken, the 12 factor app mentioned about containerize scripts ^
+The famous voting app has a image that is not a web server, it's like a script that has loop forevor until it errors

 # DBT Setup
 1) Install DBT fusion